xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

    > Optional components are used and tested to function correctly.
    >
-   > However, they are not the nessesary parts.
+   > However, they are not the necessary parts.

    * **Particle Photon 2:** Used as the primary Wi-Fi radio sensor.
 It leverages the Broadcom Wi-Fi module to perform active scanning and RSSI measurement.
    * **USB Serial Interface:** Provides a reliable, low-latency link between the hardware and the web host, eliminating the need for complex cloud backends for real-time data visualization.